-Legg Mason Funds ICVC is an umbrella company with variable capital registered with the Financial Conduct Authority.
-Legg Mason Investment Funds Limited is the Authorised Corporate Director (ACD) for Legg Mason Funds ICVC.
-Martin Currie Investment Management Limited is either the appointed investment manager or sub-investment manager for the following sub-funds of Legg Mason Funds ICVC:
+Franklin Templeton Funds II is an umbrella company with variable capital registered with the Financial Conduct Authority.
+Franklin Templeton Fund Management Limited (FTFM) is the Authorised Corporate Director (ACD) for Franklin Templeton Funds II.
+Martin Currie Investment Management Limited is either the appointed investment manager or sub-investment manager for the following sub-funds of Franklin Templeton Funds II (formerly Legg Mason Funds ICVC):

 Legg Mason Global Funds